 If you’ve read my Blackpool to Fleetwood blog you’ll know of my frustrations with “collecting” all the piers on mainland Britain – basically walking to the end of each of them.
 And if you’ve read my “About” page you’ll know how much that irks me, not having a complete collection of things.
 It’s something I can laugh at myself for, but it’s still a grain of grit in my shoe; annoying, but not quite bad enough to bother stopping to take my shoe off and empty it.

-Well, I’ve come up with a great idea, an easier collection… lighthouses.
+Well, I’ve come up with an easier collection… lighthouses.
 I’ll pass and photograph every lighthouse on mainland Britain.
-I did a quick internet search and came up with a few UK lighthouse collection websites (including the US Lighthouse Society… weird???), but many were not complete.
-The BBC’s Countryfile programme has a guide to the more interesting ones, Trinity House has their own site which is also surprisingly not complete (that’s a bit worrying… have they lost some?), but of course Wikipedia has a complete list.
-I love Wikipedia.
+I did a quick internet search and came up with a few UK lighthouse collection websites, but many were not complete.
+The BBC’s Countryfile programme has a guide to the more interesting ones, Trinity House has their own site which is also worryingly not complete (have they lost some?), but Wikipedia has the complete list.

 Then I encountered a problem.
 Not all lighthouses are on the mainland.
 Some are on rocks near the mainland, but some are miles out to sea, the Wyre Light for example.
 I’ve already passed this apparently, but since it’s on a sandbank 2.3 miles from land I hadn’t noticed it.
-Now everything’s fuzzy again, damn!
 Anyway, here are the two land-based lighthouses I’ve passed so far…

 Fleetwood Upper (normally called the Pharos Lighthouse):